-Today’s sales landscape looks vastly different than it did from even a year ago.
+Today’s sales landscape looks vastly different than it did.

-Due to COVID-19, in-person meetings are limited, more sales teams are working from home, and digital communication is more important than ever before.
+Due to COVID-19, in-person meetings are limited (although we’re slowly getting back there), more sales teams are working from home, and digital communication is more important than ever before.

 Combine that with marketing blindness that makes it harder to reach prospective customers — and you’ve got a recipe for disaster.

 Here’s the thing — sales has always been about building relationships.
 The only thing that’s changing is how we build those relationships most effectively.

 If you want to end 2021 with a strong Q4, it’s time to change your approach and improve your outbound sales strategies.
 Here’s how to do it.